k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 ## Organizing Files in Filesystem

-There is no limitation on how to organize the files in the filesystem interface.
+There is no system limitation on how to organize the files in the filesystem interface.
 The only rule is that the file setup should correspond to the flow's logic.

 The *File Cataloging - Demo* extension demonstrates various ways to organize files.